 The 32-bit client operating systems require 70 Megabytes, the 64-bit systems 120 Megabytes.
 Those are the minimum system requirements, Internet Explorer 9 will run better on faster systems with more cpu cores and computer memory.

 Please note that IE9 will replace previous installations of the Internet Explorer browser on the system.
-(Check out How To Uninstall Windows Internet Explorer 9 if you want to remove IE9 from the system at a later point in time)
+(Check out How To Uninstall Windows Internet Explorer 9 if you want to remove IE9 from the system at a later point in time, and why you should install Internet Explorer as well).

-Windows users who want to upgrade to Internet Explorer 9 should update the operating system via Windows Update, and the graphics card to make sure the system is best prepared for the browser.
+Windows users who want to upgrade to Internet Explorer 9 should update the operating system via Windows Update, and the graphics card driver as well to make sure the system is best prepared for the browser.

 Lets take a look at some of the core improvements over previous Internet Explorer versions.

 Most noticeable is probably the improved performance of the web browser.
-Web pages load faster which can be attributed to improved rendering engines.
+Web pages load faster which can be attributed to improvements to the rendering engine.
 The speed gain is noticeable when loading websites, playing games or other media in the browser.
+Basically, any high taxing task benefits from performance improvements.

 Microsoft has added full hardware acceleration to IE9 which improves rendering of advanced graphics and effects.
 While it may or may not be the fastest browser, it is a fact that Microsoft has pushed the limits and has moved the performance of Internet Explorer 9 near that of other fast web browsers.